-Concentrate on Paying for all 4 years of College
+Concentrate on Paying for College for all 4 years

 Don't get fixated on your first year.
 Consider all four years of costs.

-Most colleges focus families on those first-year costs and decisions.
+Most colleges focus families on those first-year college costs and decisions.
 Few take the time to discuss whether or not you should expect similar amounts of free money in future academic years.
 Does your student need to have a certain grade point average to maintain the merit funds?
 Will your prior-prior year income be indicative of your families next few years of earnings?
 Ensure your educated about the dependencies so you can make your paying for college plan.

 Help yourself by limiting surprises.

 Read the fine print on any institutional or outside scholarships to know the grade point average necessary to renew these funds.
 Also, ensure that your student is taking enough units to meet their stipulations so you get the funding you need to pay for college.
 Determine if your student must declare a specific major, continue to play on a team, complete so many volunteer hours, etc.

 Also, know if and when you need to complete paperwork to renew the funding for subsequent academic years.
 Does Ingrid need to submit copies of her grades to the Rotary Club to receive funding for her second year.
 Does Yen need to fill out a renewal application for the Dean’s Scholarship online?